top of page

 • Poorly labeled CTAs and links creating navigation friction

-• Overuse of tooltips to deliver dense technical instructions
+• Overuse of tooltips to deliver dense instructions

 • Accessibility gaps (inaccessible PDFs, missing alt text, lack of plain language)

-• Existing content style guide not implemented in New Business areas
+• Existing content style guide not consistently implemented

 Solutions and process

-• Conducted a comprehensive content audit and heuristic evaluation of 39 application pages
+• Conducted a comprehensive content audit of 39 application pages

 • Created taxonomy of New Business terms to align internal teams and reduce confusion